Top of the world: Drink at one of Asia's highest bars

 Where: Kuala Lumpur, Malaysia

-One of Malaysia's highest bars can be found in the capital of Kuala Lumpur, in a precarious position between the Petronas Towers.
+One of Malaysia's highest bars can be found in the capital of Kuala Lumpur, in a precarious position on the 28th floor of the GTower Hotel.

-Located on the 28th floor of the GTower Hotel, the Bridge Bar features floor-to-ceiling windows and a few glass floor panels -- so you won't need three martinis to feel like you're walking on air.
+The Bridge Bar features floor-to-ceiling windows and a few glass floor panels -- so you won't need three martinis to feel like you're walking on air.

 By day, the place has a retro-chic atmosphere with winged leather chairs, saddle benches and intimate table arrangements.